Tornadoes of 2012: February

+February 20 (Philippines)

+An EF1 tornado struck a village in Kabankalan, Negros Occidental that resulted in 13 houses partially damaged and a 5-year-old kid killed by an uprooted tree.

 February 24 (Indonesia)

-On February 24, a strong tornado struck South Sulawesi province in Indonesia, killing five people and damaging or destroying 98 structures.
+A strong tornado struck South Sulawesi province in Indonesia, killing five people and damaging or destroying 98 structures.

 February 28–29 (United States)

 EF4 damage to a shopping center in Harrisburg, Illinois.

 A significant and deadly tornado outbreak began in the Great Plains on February 28, as supercell thunderstorms developed and multiple tornadoes touched down across the region.
 An EF2 tornado struck the small town of Harveyville, Kansas, during the late evening hours, killing one person and injuring 12 others.
 The town's only church was completely destroyed, several homes received moderate to severe damage, and every building in the small community received a form of damage.
 As the storms moved into Missouri later that night and into the early morning hours of February 29, numerous strong tornadoes touched down.
 An EF2 devastated a mobile home park and killed one person near Buffalo, while an EF3 caused another fatality and destroyed homes near Asherville.
 By 3:00 am CST on February 29, Branson, Missouri, was reporting injuries and severe damage to the town from an EF2 tornado, with homes destroyed and several hotels, businesses, and theaters sustaining severe damage.
 Three other deaths occurred in southern Missouri.

 As the storms moved into Illinois in the pre-dawn hours, they merged into an intense squall line with embedded semi-discrete supercell thunderstorms.
 A violent EF4 tornado touched down and ripped through the city of Harrisburg, destroying entire neighborhoods, flattening businesses, and killing 8 people before causing additional destruction in the neighboring town of Ridgway.
 After sunrise, additional supercells developed and produced numerous tornadoes across Kentucky and Tennessee.
 Two tornadoes, rated EF1 and EF2, caused significant damage in Greenville, Kentucky.
 The town of Hodgenville, Kentucky, also sustained heavy damage from two separate EF2 tornadoes.
 An EF1 tornado caused a fatality near Smithville, Tennessee, and an EF2 destroyed homes and killed two more people near Tennessee before the outbreak came to an end.
 A total of 42 tornadoes were confirmed, and 15 people were killed.